 Visitors should not attend if they, or members of their household, have symptoms suggestive of COVID-19 or other infections, for example Influenza, Norovirus etc.

-A single birth partner or nominated person can attend with their partner when they are in active labour.
-They can also attend theatre for an elective or emergency caesarean section.
+Up to two birth partners can attend with their partner when they are in active labour.
+Only a single birth partner can attend theatre for an elective or emergency caesarean section.